jimmy-zhening-luo/scriptable/SECURITY.md

 [__⚑ Report Vulnerability__](./../../security/advisories/new)

-Thank you your dedication to safety.
+Thank you for your dedication to safety.